Empire State Building: Shootings

 Two fatal shootings have occurred in the direct vicinity of the Empire State Building.
 Abu Kamal, a 69-year-old Palestinian teacher, shot seven people on the 86th floor observation deck during the afternoon of February 23, 1997.
 He killed one person and wounded six others before committing suicide.
 Kamal reportedly committed the shooting in response to events happening in Palestine and Israel.

 On the morning of August 24, 2012, 58-year-old Jeffrey T. Johnson shot and killed a former co-worker on the building's Fifth Avenue sidewalk.
 He had been laid off from his job in 2011.
 Two police officers confronted the gunman, and he aimed his firearm at them.
 They responded by firing 16 shots, killing him but also wounding nine bystanders.
 Most of the injured were hit by bullet fragments, although three took direct hits from bullets.

+2026 climbing incident

+On July 1, 2026, rooftoppers Ivan Beerkus and Angela Nikolau scaled to the top of the spire without authorization.
+During the ascent, the pair unfurled a banner displaying the message: "When the power of love beats the love of power, the world knows peace."
+While on the spire, Beerkus appeared to propose marriage to Nikolau, who accepted.
+Following the climb, both Beerkus and Nikolau were arrested and initially held without bail on charges of reckless endangerment, burglary, disorderly conduct, possession of burglar's tools, criminal mischief, trespass, and tampering, but were later released.
+The incident prompted discussion regarding unauthorized access to skyscrapers and rooftop structures in New York City.